 UNITAR’s CIFAL Global Network serves as a global platform to provide training and learning opportunities for local government officials and civil society.

 Activities in 2017

-- Workshop: Strengthening Road Safety in Cities: Asia Pacific I 31 May-2 June I Jeju, Republic of Korea
+- Strengthening Road Safety in Cities: Asia Pacific I 31 May-2 June I Jeju, Republic of Korea

 - Multi-Stakeholder Conference on Road Safety I 9-10 November I Manila, Philippines